erickmetz/droplet-cloudflare-updatefw/README.md

 This is a tool to retrieve a list of origin network IP CIDR blocks (netblocks) from Cloudflare and then use DigitalOcean's API to update the firewall for one or more droplets.

 ## How It Works
-This script pulls down a list of netblocks from Cloudflare, checks it against the last list that was downloaded (if one exists yet), and if there have been changes it will create or replace a firewall that is associated with any droplets that it can find using the API access key.
+This script pulls down a list of netblocks from Cloudflare, checks it against the last list that was downloaded (if one exists yet), and if there have been changes it will create or replace a firewall that is associated with droplets, tagged as 'webserver', that it can find using the API access key.

 The trick here to preserving your other firewall access settings is to have another firewall associated with the droplet(s) that has your more permanent access rules in it.